 When travelling out bush most broadband providers offer external antennae you can put on the roof of your campervan or caravan, which then amplifies the broadband signal.

-Note: In some campgrounds the site owners will offer a Wi-Fi service via an ADSL broadband connection that customers can either pay for or use for free.
-Occasionally, if your caravan is on a long-term/permanent site, you may even have a proper copper landline running in the ground to your unique site, thus opening up the option of faster, more stable ADSL broadband.
+Note: In some campgrounds the site owners will offer a Wi-Fi service that customers can either pay for or use for free.
+Occasionally, if your caravan is on a long-term/permanent site, you may even have a proper fibre line running in the ground to your unique site, thus opening up the option of faster, more stable broadband.

 Note: Some people like getting a prepaid plan that has a long expiry date.
 E.G. 365 days.
-This is the one instance where prepaid truly does differentiate itself from post-paid plans.
-The average prepaid plan only last for 30 days, which is the same as many post-paid options.
+This is the one instance where prepaid truly does differentiate itself from postpaid plans.
+The average prepaid plan only lasts for 30 days, which is the same as many post-paid options.